marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/the-gcc-subdirectory/anatomy-of-a-language-front-end.rst

 ``gtfiles``
-  If defined, a space-separated list of files that should be scanned by :samp:`gengtype.c` to generate the garbage collection tables and routines for this language.
+  If defined, a space-separated list of files that should be scanned by :samp:`gengtype.cc` to generate the garbage collection tables and routines for this language.
 This excludes the files that are common to all front ends.
 See :ref:`type-information`.